 A full-time foreign student advisor provides support services to the international student community at Valdosta State University.
-This advisor, located in the International Programs, 204 Georgia Avenue, assists students in maintaining their immigration status, provides orientation to university and community life, organizes special activities for international students, and offers cultural counseling.
+This advisor, located in the Office of International Programs, Carswell Hall at 1526 North Oak Street, assists students in maintaining their immigration status, provides orientation to university and community life,organizes special activities for international students, and offers cultural counseling.

-AEROSPACE STUDIES FOR MENAND WOMEN (AFROTC)
+AEROSPACE STUDIES FOR MEN AND WOMEN (AFROTC)

 The Division of Aerospace Studies was established to select and prepare students, through a permanent program of instruction, to serve as officers in the United States Air Force.
 The curriculum emphasizes the uniformly high level of military understanding and knowledge required of all Air Force officers.

-The Air Force Reserve Officer Training Corps is divided into two parts.
+Aerospace Studies are offered to women as well as to men.
+The AFROTC training is divided into two parts.
 The first two years constitute the General Military Course; the last two the Professional Officer Course.
 The department offers a four-year and a two-year program.
-Each of these options leads to a commission as a second lieutenant in the United States Air Force.
+Each of these options leads to a commission in the Air Force.

-Students who complete all four years of the program are awarded a minor in Aerospace Studies.
 The four-year program requires completion of both the General Military Course and Professional Officer Course.
 Students with prior active military service or previous training at military schools may, on the basis of their experience, receive a waiver for portions of the General Military Course.
-Participation in high school ROTC and CAP training may also qualify students for waivers of portions of the General Military Course.
-The two-year program requires, as a substitute for the General Military

-Course, completion of a five-week Field Training Course at an Air Force base prior to formal enrollment in the Professional Officer Course.
+Participation in High School ROTC and CAP training may also qualify students for waivers of portions of the General Military Course.
+The two-year program requires, as a substitute for the General Military Course, completion of a six-week Field Training Course at an Air Force base prior to formal enrollment in the Professional Officer Course.
 Junior college and other non-ROTC college transfer students with no previous ROTC training, who qualify academically, are eligible for the two-year program.

 Scholarships are available under the four-year program to outstanding students.
 Application for four-year scholarships must be made early in the senior year of high school.
 Qualified students in the first and second years of the AFROTC program may apply during the winter semester for a scholarship for their remaining years in the program.
+A Light Aircraft Training (LATR) program, which provides 21 hours of flight instruction, is available to each Air Force cadet who has been designated a pilot candidate and does not already possess a private pilot's license.